grafana/tempo/docs/sources/tempo/api_docs/_index.md

 ### Overrides API

-The user-configurable overrides API is documented in detail at [user-configurable overrides](../operations/user-configurable-overrides.md#api)
+The user-configurable overrides API is documented in detail at [user-configurable overrides]{{< relref "../operations/user-configurable-overrides#api" >}}.

 ### Flush